 See your doctor if you suspect that you or your child has wheat allergy or another allergy.
-You're likely to begin by seeing your family doctor or your child's pediatrician, but you may be referred to a specialist in allergies (allergist) for some diagnostic tests.
+Call your family doctor or your child's pediatrician, who may refer you to a specialist in allergies (allergist) for some diagnostic tests.

 What you can do

-- Symptoms, including any that may seem unrelated to allergy-like symptoms
+- Symptoms, including any that may seem unrelated to an allergy

 - Medications, vitamins or supplements you or your child is taking

-- Are the symptoms most likely due to an allergy?
+- Are the symptoms likely due to an allergy?

 - Should I see an allergist?